Peter Everett

-Peter Everett is an Australian television host.
+Peter Cyril Everett is an Australian television host.
 He is probably best known for hosting the Australian adaptation of cook show Ready Steady Cook, which aired on Network Ten.
 He is known for appearing on Changing Rooms which aired on the Nine Network in the late 1990s.
 He has also taken part in two reality television competition series: Skating on Thin Ice in 2005 and The Celebrity Apprentice Australia in 2013.
+He also appeared on Dating Naked as a contestant.

 Early life

 Everett was born in Charleville, Queensland.
 He moved to Brisbane in his adolescence.
 Everett has lived in the United States and Hong Kong.
 He then moved to Sydney to run the Queen Street Brasserie.

 Career

 Early career (1998–2005)

 In 1998, Everett worked as an interior designer on the Australian adaptation of Changing Rooms.
 He co-hosted Renovation Rescue, and hosted Amazing Homes.
 He also took part in reality figure skating series Skating on Thin Ice in 2005.